MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/change-nameservers-at-ovh.md

 3. Under the **DNS servers** tab, you'll see your current NS servers.
 By default, they are something like:  *ns108.ovh.net*  and  *dns108.ovh.net*.

-4. Click the **Modify DNS servers** button to enter edit mode, and replace the server names with the following:
+4. Select the **Modify DNS servers** button to enter edit mode, and replace the server names with the following:

 |||
 |:-----|:-----|